 Before retirement…When my ultimate concierge was working 60 hours a week and traveling for business, the conversation went like this:

 You see darling when our husbands or significant others were career driven, their minds were filled with providing and saving for their families.
 The wheels in their head were always churning.
-They were always busy.
+They were always busy with their jobs.

 Husbands and significant others don’t gab on the phone, send emails or texts to their grands and friends, play cards, shop till they drop, and enjoy time to…simply be.
 We are so busy we are dizzy.
 Age has no bearing on slowing us down.
 Friends, careers, hobbies, charities, home, – our list never ends.